-This Agreement is made pursuant to the statutory and regulatory authorities as set out in Appendices A - D to this Agreement and any supplementary provisions made by the Administration.
+This Agreement is made pursuant to the statutory and regulatory authorities as set out in Appendices A - D to this Agreement and any supplementary provisions made by the Administration.1

-5.2 Interpretations:

-- interpretation of the applicable instruments, as well as determining the acceptability of proposed equivalents or the acceptance of substitutes to the requirements of the applicable instruments, is the prerogative of the Administration.
+- 5.2 Interpretations: - .1 interpretation of the applicable instruments, as well as determining the acceptability of proposed equivalents or the acceptance of substitutes to the requirements of the applicable instruments, is the prerogative of the Administration.
 The RO will cooperate in their establishment as necessary; and - .2 interpretation of definitions or requirements found in this Agreement is the prerogative of the Administration.
-The RO will be given the opportunity to consult with the Administration regarding the interpretation.

-5.3 Deviations and equivalent solutions:

-- .1 exemptions and deviations from, and equivalents to, the requirements of the applicable instruments are the prerogative of the Administration and must be approved by the Administration prior to issuance of associated certificates or documentation; - .2 requests for exemptions, waivers, equivalencies or relaxations shall be forwarded to the Administration for review and approval prior to execution.
-Such requests must include supporting information and a recommendation from the RO concerning approval; and in instances where, temporarily, the requirements of an applicable instrument cannot be met under the particular circumstances, the RO will specify such measures or supplementary equipment as may be available to permit the ship to proceed to a suitable port where permanent repairs or rectifications can be effected or replacement equipment fitted.
-Authorization to proceed is reserved for the Administration.
+The RO will be given the opportunity to consult with the Administration regarding the interpretation. - 5.3 Deviations and equivalent solutions: - .1 exemptions and deviations from, and equivalents to, the requirements of the applicable instruments are the prerogative of the Administration and must be approved by the Administration prior to issuance of associated certificates or documentation; - .2 requests for exemptions, waivers, equivalencies or relaxations shall be forwarded to the Administration for review and approval prior to execution.
+Such requests must include supporting information and a recommendation from the RO concerning approval; and

-&lt;sup>1 This Agreement is in compliance with the RO Code.
+1 This Agreement is in compliance with the RO Code.